-A dramatic view of the Missouri National Recreational River (MNRR) awaits visitors at Mulberry Bend Overlook.
-There is a parking area where you will find a short trail leading to two overlooks that offer views of a free flowing segment of the Missouri.
+A dramatic view of the Missouri National Recreational River awaits visitors at Mulberry Bend Overlook.
+From the parking area, a short paved trail leads to two overlooks that offer views of a free flowing segment of the Missouri.
 This portion of the river exhibits characteristics that were common hundreds of years ago but are no longer seen on the "man-made" portions of the river.

-At the first overlook, exhibits provide information about the MNRR and early American Indians who inhabited the region.
+At the first overlook, exhibits provide information about the national park and early American Indians who inhabited the region.
 At the uppermost overlook, exhibits interpret the river's hydrology, the surrounding forest and a flood that devastated the town of Vermillion in 1881.